Mazda Chantez

 The Mazda Chantez (chassis code KMAA) is a two-door kei car that was introduced by Mazda in July 1972.
 The Chantez had a longer wheelbase at 2200 mm than most of its competitors and featured the powerful two-stroke "AA" engine also seen in the Porter.
 With 35 PS, top speed was 115 km/h and the 400 m sprint was dispatched in a sprightly 20.6 seconds.
-In more recent testing of a 1972 GF II, 0–100 km/h came up in 35.8 seconds.
+In more recent testing (early 2000s) of a 1972 GF II, 0–100 km/h came up in 35.8 seconds.
 The engine was installed longitudinally in the front of the vehicle powering the rear wheels, and the spare tire was installed next to the engine on the right side.

 The name chantez is second-person plural present indicative of chanter, which in French means 'to sing'.